felixlu/awesome-stars/README.md

 - [prestodb/presto](https://github.com/prestodb/presto) - The official home of the Presto distributed SQL query engine for big data
 - [hziee514/gollum](https://github.com/hziee514/gollum) - DDD入门学习与实践，动手编码有助于更好的理解与应用DDD
 - [zalando/zalenium](https://github.com/zalando/zalenium) - A flexible and scalable container based Selenium Grid with video recording, live preview, basic auth & dashboard.
-- [allure-framework/allure2](https://github.com/allure-framework/allure2) - Allure Report is a flexible, lightweight multi-language test reporting tool.
-It provides clear graphical reports and allows everyone involved in the development process to extract the maximum of infor
 - [electronicarts/gatling-aws-maven-plugin](https://github.com/electronicarts/gatling-aws-maven-plugin) - The Gatling AWS Maven plugin takes the pain out of scaling up your Gatling tests.
 It runs your load test on a configurable number of EC2 instances, aggregates a single load test report, and uploads th
 - [gatling/gatling-maven-plugin](https://github.com/gatling/gatling-maven-plugin) - Gatling Plugin for Maven
 - [bivas/protobuf-java-format](https://github.com/bivas/protobuf-java-format) - Provide serialization and de-serialization of different formats based on Google’s protobuf Message.
 Enables overriding the default (byte array) output to text based formats such as XML, JSON and HTML.